 Privacy by design and the GDPR

-The upcoming EU General Data Protection Regulation (GDPR) will supersede the DPA.
+The GDPR (General Data Protection Regulation) superseded the DPA on 25 May 2018.
 Article 25 of the GDPR, “[d]ata protection by design and default”, requires you to “implement appropriate technical and organisational measures” throughout your data processing project.
 As such, data must be considered at the design stage of any project, during which you must process and store as little data as possible, for as short a time as possible.

 Under the GDPR, you are required to document your data processing activities.
 One way to do this is to map your organisation’s data flows.
 This method also enables you to assess the risks in your data processing activities and identify where controls are required, for example, assessing privacy and data security risks.